 That often means trying out the most expensive parts first when a simple calibration may have been the answer.
 Ultimately, the box gets checked, and the issue is resolved but a lot of man-hours and spare parts were wasted in the process.
 And applying a stopgap solution might mean that the underlying problem still remains, prompting repeat visits and mounting client frustration.

 Get to the Root Cause Quicker and Reduce Parts Usage

 Don’t make your techs on the ground rely on guesswork to get the job done.
 The advancement of AI and machine learning in recent years has created exciting new opportunities for products that can empower your field service team and help bridge the knowledge gap between junior and senior staff.
 You can provide your entire team with meaningful information that imparts years’ worth of wisdom in just days.

-Dynamic, intelligent tools, which understand the context of questions and input regardless of word choice, help your team resolve issues faster and more accurately.
+Dynamic, intelligent tools like Aquant’s Intelligence Triage, which understand the context of questions and input regardless of word choice, help your team resolve issues faster and more accurately.
 Instead of trial and error, these tools tap into organizational data to provide techs on-site with the most efficient path to resolution — ultimately increasing client satisfaction while lowering service costs.

 Smart technology can collect and analyze all your historical data, including neatly structured data from your CRM and parts databases, and even free text from work orders, service tickets, and other sources.
 Then it applies machine learning to unlock significant insights that may not appear in any training manual.